Risky hobbies = higher premiums

 - Rock climbing

-If you take part in hobbies which could put you in the high-risk category, it is a good idea to compare multiple quotes as some insurers will penalise you more than others.
+If you take part in dangerous hobbies which could put you in the high-risk category, it’s a good idea to compare multiple quotes as some insurers may penalise you more than others.

-We could save you precious time and money by comparing a wider range of UK insurers on your behalf – at no cost to you.
+At Reassured we can save you time and money by comparing a wider range of UK insurers on your behalf – at no cost.

 Why use Reassured to help you compare life insurance quotes?